open-telemetry/opentelemetry.io/content/en/docs/languages/java/api-components.md

 leave the `-alpha` suffix on `opentelemetry-semconv-incubating` permanently.
-Libraries can use `opentelemetry-semconv-incubating` for testing, but should not include it as a dependency: since attributes may come and go from version to version, including as a dependency may expose end users to runtime errors when transitive version conflicts occur. {{% /alert %}}
+Libraries can use `opentelemetry-semconv-incubating` for testing, but should not include it as a dependency: since attributes may come and go from version to version, including it as a dependency may expose end users to runtime errors when transitive version conflicts occur. {{% /alert %}}

 The attribute constants generated from semantic conventions are instances of `AttributeKey<T>`, and can be used anywhere the OpenTelemetry API accepts